ronospace/Flow-Ai/IMPLEMENTATION_COMPLETE.md

-# 🎉 Flow iQ AI Engine Week 1 Implementation - COMPLETE
+# 🎉 Flow Ai AI Engine Week 1 Implementation - COMPLETE

 ## ✅ Implementation Status: **COMPLETED SUCCESSFULLY**

-The Week 1 Enhanced Prediction Algorithms implementation for Flow iQ AI Engine has been completed successfully!
+The Week 1 Enhanced Prediction Algorithms implementation for Flow Ai AI Engine has been completed successfully!
 The enhanced AI system is now integrated and ready for production use.

 ---